neozenweb/ethical-frenchie/content/offline.md

 It looks like you're offline right now.

-No worries; much of my site is available regardless of network connection.
+No worries; much of the site is available regardless of network connection.

 - [Home](/)
 - [Blog](/blog/)